cansyl/DEEPScreen/README.md

 CHEMBL435331,TP,ACT     CHEMBL3354592,TP,ACT    CHEMBL44134,TN,INACT    CHEMBL422701,TN,INACT   CHEMBL105961,FN,ACT ...,
 ```

-## How to re-produce DEEPScreen results for state-of-the-art performance comparison
+## How to re-produce results for DEEPScreen vs state-of-the-art predictors performance comparison

 The name of the targets and hyper-parameter values are available in the following files
 * **dude_models_hyperparameters_performance_results.tsv**,